listeven/Qt-Space-Shooter/README.md

 Qt Space Shooter Individual Project

-Beginnings of a retro space shooter game.
+A retro space shooter game in C++ made with Qt Creator.

-Made with Qt Creator.
+Utilizes object-oriented programming to manage interactions between different elements of the game.